shalenMathew/Reminder-App/README.md

 # Reminder-App
-This app can be used to remind you about your task.It will send u notification at the set time
+This app can be used to remind you about your task.It will send u notification at the set time <br>

-Features:
+Features:<br>
 - can perform CRUD operation
+- uses Hilt for DI
+-